Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 "I have always been transparent about my journey with addiction," part of her letter read.
 "What I've learned is that this illness is not something that disappears or fades with time.
 It is something I must continue to overcome and have not done yet."

 It's true that Lovato has always been open with her fans about her struggles with drug and alcohol addiction, as well as with her history of eating disorders and self-harm.
-She underwent rehab in 2010, at age 18.
+She underwent rehab in 2010 at the age of 18.

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM